mrled/lability-tutorial/05-SimpleNetwork/index.markdown

 2. Log in to one of the servers using the Hyper-V management console and use `Enter-PSSession` to connect to the other server by IP address.

-TODO: I need to write a quick guide on connecting via WinRM/PS remoting and reference it everywhere.

 ## Lab files